 |Indirect photolysis||Cyanobacteria||0.36||H2 and O2|

-Hydraulic retention time: For, satisfactory hydrogen yields, the Hydraulic retention time should be in between 8-14 hours.
-Hydraulic retention time also influenced by several factors, like the composition of the substrate, type of substrate, type of microorganisms etc.
+- Hydraulic retention time: For satisfactory hydrogen yields, the hydraulic retention time should be between 8-14 hours.
+Hydraulic retention time is also influenced by several factors, like the substrate’s composition, type of substrate, type of microorganisms etc.

 - The partial pressure of hydrogen: The partial pressure of the hydrogen should be less in order to increase the yield of hydrogen production by 68%.

 Future Prospects of Biohydrogen